Creating the Optimal Australian Health Care System

 useNature favours the Indian System of AYUSH, creating a separate Government department for Natural Medicine, monitored by Natural Therapy Experts.

-The Natural Therapy System is the only system that offers Active Prevention and improving health
+The Natural Therapy System is a System that offers Active Prevention and improving health.

 useNature supports the World Health Organisations, WHO Constitution:

 “Health is a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity”.

 Build the knowledge base for active management of T&CM through appropriate National policies.
 (Australia doesn’t have a national policy for T&CM)

 Strengthen quality assurance, safety, proper use and effectiveness of T&CM by regulating products, practices and practitioners.

 Promote universal health coverage by integrating T&CM services into health care service delivery and self-health care.